The River Center is offering virtual field trip programs!

 Through the support from the Loxahatchee River District, the River Center provides these programs for FREE.
 Our programs our designed to meet the Next Generation Sunshine State Standards for kindergarten through 12th grade.
 Our mission is to foster a sense of environmental stewardship for the Loxahatchee River’s diverse watershed with quality programs, educational exhibits, and meaningful events.

-Program times: (Times are relatively flexible, please call to inquire)
+Program times: Dates and times are relatively flexible, please contact to inquire (561) 743-7123 or Education@LRECD.org

 Join our interactive lab that covers the properties of water including density, buoyancy, surface tension, and the phases of water comparing two different water types.
 We will make connections to salt, fresh, and brackish water in their experiments and the ecosystems in the Loxahatchee River watershed.